Probing Vacuum Field Fluctuations and Source Radiation Separately in Space and Time: Abstract

 \section{Abstract}

-In processes such as spontaneous emission, the Lamb shift or the Casimir force, source radiation (radiation reaction) and vacuum-field fluctuations can be seen as two inseparable contributions.
+Source radiation (radiation reaction) and vacuum-field fluctuations can be seen as two inseparable contributions to processes such as spontaneous emission, the Lamb shift, or the Casimir force.
 Here, we propose how they can be \textit{individually} probed and their space-time structure revealed in electro-optic sampling experiments.
 This allows to experimentally study causality at the single photon level and to reveal space- and time-like correlations in the quantum vacuum.
 A connection to the time-domain fluctuation--dissipation theorem is also made.